Mike Davis (wide receiver): Oakland Raiders

 Mike Davis signed with the Oakland Raiders on May 10, 2014.
 The Raiders released Davis on August 24, 2014.

 Toronto Argonauts

 On February 24, 2015, Davis signed with the Toronto Argonauts of the Canadian Football League.
 He was released by the Argonauts on May 13, 2015.

 Montreal Alouettes

-Davis is currently a member of the Montreal Alouettes of the Canadian Football League and was signed in early 2016.
+In 2016, Davis was signed by the Montreal Alouettes of the Canadian Football League before camp and waived before the season started.

+The Spring League

+In late 2017, it was announced that Davis would play in The Spring League, but he did not end up participating in the showcase.